 This clinic was developed due to our patient’s basic needs not being met with current podiatry practices for analgesia, antibiotic coverage, anxiety and needle phobia as well as pain management.
 In 2019, founder Katrina Taylor decided to gain her endorsement for scheduled medicines to offer this unique service in Wynnum and surrounding areas.

-Our podiatrist Dr Katrina Taylor has 19 years of experience and a wealth of knowledge in performing ingrown toenail surgeries, one of her main interests of podiatric medicine.
+Our podiatrist Dr Katrina Taylor has 19 years of experience and a wealth of knowledge in performing ingrown toenail surgeries, including infected toenail removal, one of her main interests in podiatric medicine.
 With her endorsement for scheduled medicines, she can prescribe and supply medicines for foot conditions such as antibiotics for infections, analgesics for pain management, benzodiazepines for anxiety and inhalational anaesthetics for anxiety and needle phobia, pain and sedation where required.